-- Any Tweet that is an @reply to you begins with your username and will show up in your Mentions tab on the Connect page.
+- Any Tweet that is a reply to you begins with your @username and will show up in your Notifications tab.

 What is a mention?

-- A mention is any Twitter update that contains "@username" anywhere in the body of the Tweet.
-(Yes, this means that @replies are also considered mentions.)
+- A mention is a Tweet that contains another user’s @username anywhere in the body of the Tweet.
+(Yes, this means that replies are also considered mentions.)

-- We collect these messages, as well as all your @replies, in the Mentions tab on the Connect page.
+- We collect these messages, as well as all your replies, in your Notifications tab.

-- If you include more than one person's name in your Tweet and you use the @username format, all of those people will see the Tweet in their Mentions tab.
+- If you include multiple @usernames in your Tweet, all of those people will see your Tweet in their Notifications tab.

-If I see an @reply in my timeline, how do I know what Tweet they replied to?
+If I see a reply in my timeline, how do I know what Tweet they replied to?